dev-sec/ansible-collection-hardening/roles/ssh_hardening/README.md

   - Description: Host certificates to look for when starting sshd
   - Type: list
   - Required: no
+- `ssh_host_key_config`
+  - Default: `true`
+  - Description: Whether or not configuring the host keys of that the server offers.
+  - Type: bool
+  - Required: no
 - `ssh_host_key_algorithms`
   - Default: ``
   - Description: Host key algorithms that the server offers.
 If empty the default list will be used.
 Otherwise overrides the setting with specified list of algorithms.
 Check `man sshd_config`, `ssh -Q HostKeyAlgorithms` or other sources for supported algorithms - make sure you check the correct version